 'Distributive lattice' means 'bounded distributive lattice'; homomorphisms are to preserve both the maximum (\top) and the minimum (\bot) element.
-We write \land and \lor for meets and joins, and write \to and \neg for Heyting implication and negation.
+We write \wedge and \vee for meets and joins, and write \rightarrow and \neg for Heyting implication and negation.

 2.1.
 Posets, frames and p-morphisms.
 We denote the partial order relation on any poset by \leq , unless otherwise specified.
 Given any poset A and any $a \in A$, we set